-Having notably more length than width; being long and slender
+Having notably more length than width.
+Having a long and slender shape.

-Algae which grows within the subsurface of sediments, clays, and silt
+Algae which grow within the subsurface of sediments, clays, and silt.

-Algae which grows on the surface of rock or stone
+Algae which grow on the surface of rock or stone.

-Algae which grows on the surface of sediments, clays, and silt (i.e., residing at the water/sediment interface).
+Algae which grow on the surface of sediments, clays, and silt, i.e., residing at the water/sediment interface.

 The growth habit of organisms that live on the surfaces of plants or other algae.